aws/aws-cdk/packages/@aws-cdk/ec2/README.md

  * DatabaseSubnet3: 10.0.6.32/28

 Each `Public` Subnet will have a NAT Gateway.
 Each `Private` Subnet will have a route to the NAT Gateway in the same availability zone.
-Each `Internal` subnet will not have a route to the internet, but is routeable inside the VPC.
+Each `Isolated` subnet will not have a route to the internet, but is routeable inside the VPC.
 The numbers [1-3] will consistently map to availability zones (e.g. IngressSubnet1 and ApplicaitonSubnet1 will be in the same avialbility zone).

-`Internal` Subnets provide simplified secure networking principles, but come at an operational complexity.
+`Isolated` Subnets provide simplified secure networking principles, but come at an operational complexity.
 The lack of an internet route means that if you deploy instances in this subnet you will not be able to patch from the internet, this is commonly reffered to as